mattrude/wp-theme-gus/readme.md

 # The Gus Theme

-The Gus theme for [WordPress](http://wordpress.org) was designed to be used as a personal site, not as a site for an origination or group.
-Gus a is clean, easy to read theme built to be quick but have all the needed functionality for [mattrude.com](http://mattrude.com).
+The Gus theme for [WordPress](http://wordpress.org) was designed to be used on a personal site, not as a site for an origination or group.
+Gus a is clean, easy to read, theme built to be quick but have all the needed functionality for [mattrude.com](http://mattrude.com).

 After activating the theme, you must go to the `Theme Options` page from the `Appearance` menu on your Dashboard.
 Once there, you must select the `Site Owner` for the page from the drop-down menu at the top of the page.
 After selecting the site owner, you may use that persons contact information, or add your own on that page.

 ![Screenshot](https://github.com/mattrude/wp-theme-gus/raw/master/screenshot.png)

 Besure to read the [Install Guide](https://github.com/mattrude/wp-theme-gus/wiki/Installing) before downloading and installing Gus.
-For a more indepth look at the feature withing this theme, there is also a full [PHPDoc](http://phpdoc.mattrude.com/wp-theme-gus/) site available.

 Also, please see the avalable [Screen Shots](https://github.com/mattrude/wp-theme-gus/wiki/Screen-Shots) for the Gus theme.